 I can't overstate the importance of becoming an educated consumer, especially in an area prone to compulsion (i.e. vanity, a.k.a. getting a "bigger Dick").
 The field of Phalloplasty has made great strides in the past 10+ years; many of the under-developed & risky methods of old have been replaced or refined over time.

 In light of these developments, making the decision to undergo Phalloplasty hasn't necessarily "gotten easier."
 It isn't just a matter of finding the "right doctor" or "best value," but whether or not you need to get work done at all.
-Even in its modern iteration, Phalloplasty still poses risks for complication, some more acceptable than others... is this something you're willing to accept if you commit for a life-changing decision?
+Even in its modern iteration, Phalloplasty still poses risks for complication, some more acceptable than others... can this be something you're willing to accept if it can ultimately become a life-changing decision?
 My hope is that PhalloBoards can be an integral part of your decision-making process so that you can make the right decision moving forward.

 I think a good starting point should be a linear self-analysis & questionnaire: .

 Do I genuinely have a size problem?
 Or is there a psychological component that needs to be addressed by a healthcare professional (i.e. "is it all in my head")?

 Are there other outlets or means to resolve my size insecurities and/or self-esteem without having to go the route of aesthetic medicine?
 Examples: physical fitness, furthering my education, advancing careers, acquiring new hobbies & skills, etc.

 If it isn't entirely all in my head, how adversely is it impacting my sex & love life?

 If my sex & love life are taking a hit due to my size insecurities, do the possible benefits of Phalloplasty outweigh the known risks?